mosdef-hub/msibi/paper/paper.md

 These methods enable users to combine learned and static forces and include them in series resulting in a single CG force field.
 For example:

 1. Fit a bond-stretching force to a simple distribution and set the force using `Bond.set_harmonic()`.
-2. With the bond-stretching force included and held static (step 1), run `msibi` to learn bond-angle forces, resulting in a tabulated potential stored in a `.csv` file.
+2. With the bond-stretching force included and held static (step 1), run `msibi` to learn bond-angle forces, resulting in a tabulated force stored in a `.csv` file.
 3. Set up and run a new instance where `Bond.set_harmonic()` and `Angle.set_from_file()` create static intra-molecular forces and learn a non-bonded force.

 ## 3. **msibi.optimize.MSIBI:**
-This class serves as the context manager that orechestrates optimizaiton iterations and ensures the correct interactions are updated.
+This class serves as the context manager for orchestrating optimization iterations and ensures the correct interactions are updated.
-A single instance of this class is needed, and all instances of **msibi.state.State** and **msibi.force.Force** are attached to it before optimizaitons are ran.
+A single instance of this class is needed, and all instances of **msibi.state.State** and **msibi.force.Force** are attached to it before optimizaitons begin.
 This class also stores global simulation parameters such as timestep, neighbor list, exclusions, thermostat and trajectory write-out frequency.

 ### Primary methods